jhwong97/wqd7008-distributed-computing-project/README.md

 2. On the **Execution Host**, create two new directories - **results** and **scripts** by running this command `mkdir /results /scripts `.

-3. <a id="mounting"></a> Mount the created directories with the selected directories from the NFS-Server by runnning the following commands:
+3. <a id="mounting"></a> Mount the created directories with the selected directories from the NFS-Server by running the following commands:
     - `sudo mount $Submission_Host_IP_Address:/home/ubuntu/results /home/ubuntu/results`

     - `sudo mount $Submission_Host_IP_Address:/home/ubuntu/scripts /home/ubuntu/scripts`